 The training was aimed at all staff including nurses, care workers, activities coordinators, managers and nutrition advisors.
 It covered the anatomy and physiology of the urinary system, the importance of hydration and how to recognise dehydration, the effect of certain medications on the kidneys, signs and symptoms of a UTI and how to implement a structured drinks round.

 Each care home chose the times that would best suit their routine and the aim was to achieve seven structured drinks rounds per day.
 This information was collected by the member of staff undertaking the drinks round by noting it in the allocated folder.
 At the end of each day the number of drinks rounds were tallied at the end of the page and the manager collated the information on a weekly basis.

-The following feedback was received from a focus group involving all four care homes:
+The following feedback was received from a focus group involving the care homes:

 - A positive experience being part of the project

 - Some residents ask for their drink if we are late

 - A resident who had a UTI every six weeks used the drinks diary (had capacity) and realised how little they were drinking.
 Increased fluids of own free will.
 Improvement noted in walking, social interaction and has been UTI-free for over eight months

 - Noticed improved skin integrity and fewer falls

 - Fewer GP visits